laurisasastoque/learning/competency-framework/index.md

 - Specific activities or tasks where the corresponding skill element might be deployed in practice

-## Relationship to the DPC Rapid Assessment Model  {#relationship-to-the-dpc-rapid-assessment-model}
+## Relationship to the DPC Rapid Assessment Model

-The Competency Framework has been developed to complement the DPC Rapid Assessment Model (DPC RAM) [^8] and also reflects a range of digital preservation good practice models.
+The Competency Framework has been developed to complement the DPC Rapid Assessment Model (DPC RAM) [8] and also reflects a range of digital preservation good practice models.
 For example, the five skill levels mentioned above have been aligned with the five levels of maturity defined in DPC RAM (Minimal Awareness, Awareness, Basic, Managed, and Optimized).
 This helps facilitate crosswalks between RAM and the Competency Framework.

-DPC RAM and the Competency Framework most closely align through the DPC Competency Audit Toolkit (DPC CAT) [^9].
+DPC RAM and the Competency Framework most closely align through the DPC Competency Audit Toolkit (DPC CAT) [9].
 DPC CAT has been designed explicitly for use with DPC RAM, requiring scores from a DPC RAM assessment to be able to complete an audit at an organizational level.
 As part of the toolkit, the key skill elements for each of the eleven sections of RAM have been identified as well as the skills levels required to support maturity levels for each section.
 DPC CAT, therefore, allows organizations to carry out a skills audit where they can input their current RAM maturity levels, and the target levels they aspire to in their next phase of development, and measure these against current skill levels across their staffing complement.
 For more information, please see the DPC CAT user guidance.

 ## Potential Uses and Their Benefits